-Our commitment to real time performance has in recent years paved the way for a new interpretation of classical music.
 In collaboration with Professor Geir Lysne, the ensemble has worked to develop both a collective knowledge and an individual skill in improvisation, within a classical framework.
 The ensemble has become a reference point in Europe, where educational institutions send their students for professional development in real-time music.

-Our real time music concerts give the audience a unique experience each and every performance.
-The music has never been played before, nor will there be any attempt to re-create the exact moment again.
-There is neither sheet music nor predetermined decisions made to lead the direction the music takes.
+Our real-time music concerts give the audience a unique experience each and every performance.
+There are no pre-arrangements, sheet music or decisions made as to what direction the music takes.

 Prélude à l'après-midi des Trolls

-These unique events showcased improvised classical concerts inspired by Debussy’s masterpiece, Prélude à l’après-midi d’un faune
+An improvised concert inspired by Debussy’s masterpiece Prélude à l’après-midi d’un faune

 Images of Spring